Replication

 http://localhost:8080/v1/schema

-The data schema has a write consistency level of ALL
+The example data schema has a write consistency level of ALL

-, which means when you upload or update a schema, this will be sent to ALL
+.
+When you upload or update a schema, the changes are sent to ALL

 nodes (via a coordinator node).
-The coordinator node waits for a successful acknowledgement from ALL
+The coordinator node waits for a successful acknowledgment from ALL

 nodes before sending a success message back to the client.
 This ensures a highly consistent schema in your distributed Weaviate setup.